 When you put your money on the line, you always feel fear and greed at many different moments.
-An undisciplined investor might pull out all its money on the first sign of a stock market correction.
+An undisciplined investor might pull out all their money on the first sign of a stock market correction.

 But if you’re disciplined and you’re investing for the long-term, you will stay put.
 And doing nothing is one of the most difficult things when your money is in the stock market.

 2. Building wealth takes time, so be patient

 In behavioral economics, there’s a concept called “present bias.”
 It refers to our tendency of giving more importance to payoffs that are closer to the present time than considering a trade-off between two future moments.